-- Install the pelvic belt, using the screw that holds the anchor ring to the back of the wheelchair.
-You will need to remove two flat washers to leave enough room to install the plate on the belt. - Thread the pelvic belt between the back support and the arm support. - Do the same on the other side.
+• Install the pelvic belt on the anchor points at the back of the wheelchair.

+• Thread the pelvic belt between the back support and the arm support.
+Do the same on the other side

-3.16.1 INSTRUCTIONS FOR SPECIALIZED TRANSIT
+3.18.1.
+INSTRUCTIONS FOR SPECIALIZED TRANSIT